futurecolors/fc.tape/README.md

 Parameters:

 * options — settings object:
-    * element — jQuery-elemnet, which will acqure rotation behavior.
-By default, it's the original tapge element.
+    * element — jQuery-element, which will acquire rotation behavior.
+By default, it's the original tape element.
     * deltaX — minimal cursor movement, required for animation to start.
 Larger `deltaX`, slower the tape rotation.
     * destroy — set to `true` when you need to disable rotation behavior.
     * direction — the directon of tape movement when the mouse cursor moves right: